Automatic identification of diagnosis from hospital discharge letters via weakly supervised Natural Language Processing: Methods

-After this step, a clustering algorithm can be applied to the resulting embedding vectors (Step 1.2.4).
-We selected HDBSCAN since it provides many relevant advantages: it does not require defining a priori the number of clusters, it does not necessarily cluster all the data, and it can identify clusters of varying shapes and sizes.
+Since high-dimensional embeddings are not directly suitable for density-based clustering, we apply Principal Component Analysis (PCA) to $Z$ (Step~1.2.3).
+Let $W \in \mathbb{R}^{d \times k}$ denote the projection matrix obtained by fitting PCA on $Z$, where in our case studies $d=768, k=100$, retaining more than 80\% of the variance in the embedding space.
+The projected embeddings are $ \tilde{z}_i = W^\top z_i \in \mathbb{R}^{k}. $

-To effectively group strings related to different diseases and symptoms, the clustering must prioritize the intra-cluster similarity against the inter-cluster dissimilarity.
-This has the drawback of creating multiple clusters associated with each disease/symptom that are very compact internally, but that should be merged.
-A second-level clustering can help merge these clusters that are initially separate, simplifying the identification of the weak labels.
-To this purpose, a suitable representation for clusters needs to be produced.
-We employ a keyword representation in which, for each cluster, we extract words that appear with significant frequency in the cluster and do not appear with considerable frequency over the entire dataset (Step 1.2.5).
-These keywords can be represented with BERT embeddings in the same way as the original diagnosis strings and used for subsequent clustering (Step 1.2.6).
+After this step, a clustering algorithm can be applied to the resulting embedding vectors (Step~1.2.4).
+We selected HDBSCAN~\cite{campello2013density} because it does not require specifying the number of clusters a priori, allows leaving part of data unclustered, and can identify clusters with heterogeneous shapes and densities.
+These properties are well suited to transformer-based text embeddings, which often lie on complex, nonlinear manifolds and may form clusters with varying densities, irregular geometries, and overlapping boundaries.
+Several commonly used clustering algorithms, such as K-Means, Gaussian Mixture Models, and standard hierarchical clustering, are less suitable for this type of data~\cite{asyaky2021improving, yeasmin2022transformer}, as further supported by a comparative analysis reported in \ref{app:clustering}.